 It may seem silly to go over this step by step and include pictures, but it actually took me a few tries to find the best way to wrap the cheese so it stayed wrapped.

 The first time, I tried to wrap the cheese in the wax paper and foil together, all at once, but that kept the foil from closing well.
 You have to do the wax paper first and then the foil, and here’s the very best method I’ve found.

 Take your wheel or wedge of cheese and lay it out on a nice big sheet of wax paper.

 Put the cheese at one end of the wax paper, and roll it over a couple of times so it’s securely wrapped:

 Now fold down the ends the way you would if you were wrapping a present, and tuck them under one side.

 Step 2: The Tin Foil

 Now, flip that over onto a sheet of tin foil the same size as your wax paper.
 I put the folded side of the wax paper against the middle of the tin foil so that if the tin foil comes open, the wax paper won’t come open under it and expose the cheese.
 Next, fold two ends of the tin foil over the cheese.
 Pinch the ends together and fold them under so it’ll keep securely closed:

-Any cheese I’ve tried this with will keep for at least a week.
+Any cheese I’ve tried this with has stayed fresh for at least a week, but your mileage may vary.
 Some cheeses keep considerably longer.
 And by “keep”, I mean they neither mold nor dry out.
 You can open them up, cut off a piece and put them back as often as you want, and they always taste good.